Instability of stationary solutions for double power nonlinear Schr\"odinger equations in one dimension: Acknowledgments

 \section{Acknowledgments}

 N.F. was supported by JSPS KAKENHI Grant Number JP20K14349.
-M.H. was supported by JSPS KAKENHI Grant Numbers JP19J01504 and JP22K20337, and by PRIN project 2020XB3EFL from University of Pisa.
+M.H. was supported by JSPS KAKENHI Grant Numbers JP19J01504 and JP22K20337, and by PRIN project 2020XB3EFL.